Who deals with subject access requests?

 On receiving a request, our Data Protection Officer will contact the individual via phone to confirm the request was made.
 We will then verify the identity of the person making a request using ‘reasonable means’.
 Generally, this means we will ask for two forms of identification.

-In most cases, we will provide the information within 1 month, and free of change.
+In most cases, we will provide the information within 1 month, and free of charge.
 If the request is complex or numerous, we can comply within 3 months, but we will inform the individual of this within 1 month and explain why the extension is necessary.

 If the request is made electronically, we will provide the information in a commonly used electronic format.